gojogourav/social-media/README.md

 # Social Media App
+**Project is in hold for while i need to spend some time revising react and learning nextjs now**

 A full-stack social media application built using **Node.js**, **Express**, **MongoDB**, **Cloudinary**, and **React**.
 This app allows users to register, create posts, comment on posts, like posts and comments, and follow/unfollow other users.
 The app features real-time updates, image uploads via Cloudinary, and user authentication.